THE PSYCHOLOGY OF GETTING DRESSED

 What is wardrobe paralysis?

-Wardrobe paralysis is the psychological experience of feeling like you have nothing to wear despite owning many clothes.
-It's a form of choice overload — having too many options makes the decision harder, not easier.
-Most people regularly wear only 20-30% of what they own, which means the other 70-80% is creating visual noise without adding value.
+Wardrobe paralysis is the feeling of having nothing to wear despite owning a full closet.
+It's a form of choice overload — too many options make the decision harder, not easier.
+Research consistently shows most people wear only 20-30% of what they own, which means the other 70-80% is creating visual noise without adding value.

 Why do I keep wearing the same clothes?